scaperow/angularjs-karma-starter/README.md

 Or everything in order:
 `grunt test`

 #### Auto watching tests
 When watching tests, any save to a spec file will trigger karma to run the tests again for the specific test suite that is active at the time.

-Start the server to run e2e tests
-`grunt server`

 You can watch only watch one test suite a time.
 `grunt autotest:unit`